oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 * The following behavior occurs depending on whether or not `NODEMGR_JAVA_OPTIONS` and `NODEMGR_MEM_ARGS` are defined:
   * If `NODEMGR_JAVA_OPTIONS` is not defined and `JAVA_OPTIONS` is defined, then the `JAVA_OPTIONS` value will be applied to the Node Manager instance.
   * If `NODEMGR_MEM_ARGS` is not defined, then default memory and Java security property values (`-Xms64m -Xmx100m -Djava.security.egd=file:/dev/./urandom`) will be applied to the Node Manager instance.
-It can be explicitly set to another value in your Domain resource YAML file using the `env` attribute under the `serverPod` configuration.
+It can be explicitly set to another value in your Domain YAML file using the `env` attribute under the `serverPod` configuration.
 * The `USER_MEM_ARGS` environment variable defaults to `-Djava.security.egd=file:/dev/./urandom` in all WebLogic Server pods and the WebLogic introspection job.
-It can be explicitly set to another value in your Domain resource YAML file using the `env` attribute under the `serverPod` configuration.
+It can be explicitly set to another value in your Domain YAML file using the `env` attribute under the `serverPod` configuration.
 * Notice that the `NODEMGR_MEM_ARGS` and `USER_MEM_ARGS` environment variables both set `-Djava.security.egd=file:/dev/./urandom` by default.
 This respectively helps to speed up the Node Manager and WebLogic Server startup on systems with low entropy.
 * You can use `JAVA_OPTIONS` and `WLSDEPLOY_PROPERTIES` to disable Fast Application Notifications (FAN); see the [Disable Fast Application Notifications FAQ]({{<relref "/faq/fan.md">}}) for details.

-This example snippet illustrates how to add some of the above environment variables using the `env` attribute under the `serverPod` configuration in your Domain resource YAML file.
+This example snippet illustrates how to add some of the above environment variables using the `env` attribute under the `serverPod` configuration in your Domain YAML file.
 ```yaml
 # Copyright (c) 2017, 2020, Oracle Corporation and/or its affiliates.
 # Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.